anirudh4git/Anirudh4git/README.md

 - Well versed with machine learning algorithms from all walks of the domain.

+- My strongest suits are : Inferential Statistics, End to End Model Management, Business Accumen.

-- Currently, focussed on learning MLOps.
+- Currently, focussed on learning MLOps, Big data, AWS, Deployment etc.

 - You can reach me out on: **anirudh31ajm@gmail.com**